ucsb-cs184-f24/team06/team/sprint10/sec10.md

 # Elijah
 Complete:
-- Reformatted inventory bar UI so that plant name, seed packet sprite and number of plants in the stack are contained within an
+- Reformatted inventory bar UI so that plant name, seed packet sprite and number of plants in the stack are contained within a single UI element
-- Downsized large images to improve laoding time
+- Downsized large images to improve loading time
 - Added green transition to all screens upon first login so that users do not see unloaded images

 # Esme